Sourdough Rolls

 Discover the magic of quick sourdough rolls with our top-rated sourdough discard rolls recipe.
 Bake golden brown, fluffy dinner rolls that’ll become your go-to every time.

-This is one of our most popular Christmas and Thanksgiving recipes with readers!
+This is one of our most popular Christmas and Thanksgiving recipes with readers, along with our sourdough discard cinnamon rolls!

 I’ve been testing and working with sourdough for over 10 years, however in 2020, I finally had a healthy starter and continued success in making artisan sourdough breads.

 When I was still learning, I ended up with a lot of sourdough discard.
 And if there’s one thing I learned, sourdough discard recipes are just as good as active sourdough recipes.
-You can that old-fashioned sourdough flavor in no time at all.
-Just like this whole wheat sourdough bread.
+You can that old-fashioned sourdough flavor in no time at all, like this whole wheat sourdough bread and our sourdough discard scones.

-And that’s where this sourdough discard dinner rolls recipe comes in.
-They’ll be ready in about 2 hours, most of which is hands off rise time.
+And that’s where this soft sourdough dinner rolls recipe comes in.
+They’ll be ready in about 90 minutes, most of which is hands off rise time.
+They use commercial yeast along with the starter to speed up the process.

 Ingredients